ii/coredns/middleware/kubernetes/README.md

 ## Examples

-**Example 1:** This minimal configuration with no options other then zone will...
-Handle all queries in the `cluster.local` zone.
-Connect to Kubernetes in-cluster.
-It will not provide PTR records for services, or A records for pods.
+**Example 1:** This is a minimal configuration with no options other than zone.
+It will handle all queries in the `cluster.local` zone and connect to Kubernetes in-cluster, but it will not provide PTR records for services, or A records for pods.

 	kubernetes cluster.local